 California limits non-economic damages in medical malpractice cases to $250,000.00.

 If you or a loved one has been the victim of medical malpractice, contact the Law Offices of Samer Habbas.
 We specialize in handling personal injury cases, and have the experience to help you recover your lost wages, medical expenses and other costs from an accident or violent crime.

-Please call 1-888-848-5084 to discuss your case or you can fill out our free personal injury consultation form.
+Please call us at 1-949-556-4369 to discuss your case with an expert Los Angeles whiplash injury attorney or you can fill out our free consultation form.

 Samer Habbas Medical Malpractice Lawyers: we can help you put you life back in order.